Close Menu

 Lifetime Cap: 5% Over Start Rate

-TIP #1: If you are shopping for the best reverse mortgage interest rate, be sure first to compare the program’s payment options, which are explained in detail below.
+TIP #1: When shopping for the best reverse mortgage interest rate, be sure first to compare the program’s payment options, which are explained in detail below.

 Many prospects first gravitate to a fixed rate but find the mandatory lump sum unattractive compared to the flexibility of a line of credit option or monthly payment plans featured on variable interest rate options.